linuxdeepin/deepin-manual/manual/dde/en_US/index.md

 1. On the homepage of Control Center, click on ![update](icon/update.svg).
 2. Click on **Update** to check the current system status.
 - It will prompt "Your system is up to date " when there is no update.
-- It will show **Download and install updates** button, size and detailed information if there's update.
+- It will show **Download and install updates** button, size and detailed information if there's an update.
-4. Click the button to download and install.
+4. Click the button to download and install updates.
-5. After updated successfully, you can choose to shut down, reboot now or later.
+5. After updated successfully, shut down or reboot your computer to make the updates come into effect.

 > ![attention](icon/attention.svg): There will be a progress bar during the update, and you can choose to download in background or pause.